 Battlestar Galactica

 "Battlestar Galactica" is a science fiction television series created by Ronald D. Moore that premiered in 2004.
-The show is set in a distant star system where humans live on a group of planets known as the Twelve Colonies.
+A reboot, show is set in a distant star system where humans live on a group of planets known as the Twelve Colonies.
 The story follows the last surviving warship, the Battlestar Galactica, and its crew as they attempt to protect the civilian fleet and survive against the Cylons, a race of robotic beings that have rebelled against their human creators.

 Classic TV shows from the 1980s